Sanat0x01/Sanat_MaRS/README.md

 - 📐 **Camera coordinate correction** – Calculated object position after correcting misalignment.
 - 📡 **Morse code decoding** – Interpreted signals and decoded into plain text.
 - 🔐 **Encryption of message** – Decrypted the rover's encoded messages.
+- 🔬 **Applying Median Filter** - Reading sensor values from a file and filtering it.
 ---

 ## 💡 Technologies Used